MelloBoo44/UNBEATABLE_Rating_Reader/README.md

 # UNBEATABLE_Rating_Reader

 ## Usage:

+Windows: Get all the assosiated DLLs

+All: Create a config.txt containing the filepath to arcade-highscores.json

+## Compile:

 Compile the .cpp with the following command:

-> g++ -std=c++23 -Wall -Werror -Wextra UNBEATABLEreader.cpp -o UNBEATABLE-Reader
+> g++ -std=c++23 -Wall -Werror -Wextra UNBEATABLEreader.cpp -o UNBEATABLE-Reader-Linux

-Then, create a config.txt containing the filepath to your arcade-highscores.json file.
+Or compile for Windows (from Linux):

+> x86_64-w64-mingw32-g++ -std=c++23 UNBEATABLEreader.cpp -o UNBEATABLE-Reader-Windows.exe -lstdc++exp